Digital Regulation Platform

 Innovative and Adaptive

 Regulatory sandboxes are created by regulators around the globe.
-In 2018 Japan introduced a regulatory sandbox where foreign and domestic firms and organizations are able to demonstrate and experiment with new technologies such as blockchain, AI and IoT in financial services, healthcare, and transportation.
-These sandbox experiments also occur in virtual spaces, rather than limited geographical regions like Japan’s National Strategic Special Zones.
-Sandboxes are a means through which new businesses are assessed, after which the government can introduce deregulation measures.[50]
+In 2018 Japan introduced a regulatory sandbox where foreign and domestic firms and organisations are able to demonstrate and experiment with new technologies such as blockchain, AI and IoT in financial services, healthcare, and transportation.
+These sandbox experiments also occur in virtual spaces rather than limited geographical regions like Japan’s National Strategic Special Zones.
+Sandboxes are a means through which new businesses are assessed, after which the government can introduce deregulation measures.
 Singapore announced the launch of two sandboxes on July 24, 2023.
-The sandboxes will provide a platform for government agencies and businesses to develop and test generative AI applications using Google Cloud’s toolsets.
-[37]
+The sandboxes will provide a platform for government agencies and businesses to develop and test generative AI applications using Google

 Photo by Jared Brashier on Unsplash

 Public agencies also take innovative approaches to regulating drones.
 For instance, the US is piloting a sandbox approach for drones.
 Beginning in 2017, the Unmanned Aircraft System (UAS) Integration Pilot Program has brought state, local, and tribal governments together with private sector entities, such as UAS operators or manufacturers, to accelerate safe drone integration.
 The Federal Aviation Administration has chosen 10 public-private partnerships to test drones.
-The pilot programs test the safe operation of drones in various conditions that are currently forbidden, such as flying at night or beyond the line of sight of operators, allowing companies to test applications including medical equipment delivery, monitoring oil pipelines, and scanning the perimeter of an airport.[52]
+The pilot programs test the safe operation of drones in various conditions that are currently forbidden, such as flying at night or beyond the line of sight of operators, allowing companies to test applications, including medical equipment delivery, monitoring oil pipelines, and scanning the perimeter of an airport.[71]

 Outcome-Focused